BMW-InnovationLab/BMW-Classification-Training-GUI/README.md

 - This repo is based on the [Gluoncv](https://gluon-cv.mxnet.io/build/examples_classification/index.html) Framework.
 - The app supports all the netowrks in the [GluonCV model zoo](https://gluon-cv.mxnet.io/model_zoo/classification.html)
 - All networks can be trained from scratch or using the pretrained weights.
-- The training and infernence APIs can work on both CPU and GPU architectures.
+- The training API can work on both CPU and GPU architectures.
+- The inference API works with CPU only
 - The app was tested with Google Chrome and it is recommended to use Chrome when training.
 <br>
 <br>